EVENT OVERVIEW + FREQUENTLY ASKED QUESTIONS

 Q: Is there a cost for the final roster?

 A: Yes.
-Final roster players are required to submit a player fee that helps to cover costs such as player housing, transportation, meals, uniforms, etc. The final details will be distributed within the registration forms.
-(Typically $400, but subject to change.)
+Final roster players are required to submit a player fee that helps to cover costs such as player housing, transportation, meals, uniforms, etc. A $400.00 final roster fee is required for those who accept a roster position.
+Details for due dates will be distributed with roster invitations.
 This fee also secures the player's full page player profile in the event program.

 Q: Are there any fundraising opportunities for the final roster?